devzendo/transputer-toolchain/README.txt

   Author: Yury Shevchuk (sizif@botik.ru)

-  I (Matt) have ungzipped the original gcc-2.7.2-t800.12.dif.gz into ...diff The gcc-2.7.2-t800.parachute.patch adds support for i686 Linux, and OSX.
+  I (Matt) have ungzipped the original gcc-2.7.2-t800.12.dif.gz into ...diff The gcc-2.7.2-t800.parachute.patch adds support for i686 Linux.

+  The gcc-2.7.2 directory in here is the unzipped original GCC 2.7.2 source release, with the t800 patch subsequently applied, then the parachute patch applied.
+Commits were made at each of these stages so I can work with Mercurial for understanding differences, rather than diffs.
+Subsequent commits in this directory are to enable the toolchain to build on more recent OSs.

 ttools: TTOOLS 2.0beta2: Transputer tools - assembler, linker, loader and auxiliary programs.
   A free package comprising assembler, linker, loader(s), and auxiliary programs intended for software development for